zengzuo613/log4j2-perf-diff-jdk/README.md

 # Introduction

-This repository uses JMH to evaluate the performance of Log4j2 synchronous logging across different JDK versions.
+This repository uses JMH to evaluate the performance of Log4j2 synchronous logging (using FileAppender) across different JDK versions.

 ## 1. Usage